AntonG23/ol-ide-auto-demos/mainframe-screens/demo-mf-screens/README.md

   - Develop JUnit tests on the fly.
   - Test the connectivity and data retrieval from the Mainframe host.
   - You will use JUnit tests to test the SDK and invoke the response.
+  - Create a new API Project
+  - Create an API Service from the SDK
+  - Run & Test the API

 ## Step 1 – Create a New SDK Project